Stumbling stocks dent hopes of longest winning run in 14 years

 Trump himself was in China on Thursday, pressing President Xi Jinping to do more to rein in North Korea and to open the Chinese economy -- the second biggest in the world after the United States -- to more foreign firms.

-The nickel market had been ignoring downside risks from policy developments in supply markets Indonesia and the Philippines, and instead focusing on potential future demand from electric vehicle batteries, said Morgan Stanley in a report.

-“We (have) heard little to alter our view that producing NiSO (nickel sulphate) isn’t particularly challenging/costly and we see near-term downside risk to price,” it said.

-Cryptocurrency Bitcoin BTC=BTSP skidded back almost 5 percent.
+Cryptocurrency bitcoin BTC=BTSP skidded about 3 percent but not before dipping almost 5 percent.

 It had hit a record high just shy of $8,000 on Wednesday after a coalition of developers and investors suspended a software upgrade planned for next Thursday that could have split the digital currency in two.

-Additional reporting by Shinichi Saoshiro; editing by Gareth Jones
+Additional reporting by Shinichi Saoshiro; Editing by Jennifer Ablan and Bernadette Baum